Procedure: Radiation safety

 They are entitled to request a copy of their cumulative dose report and their incident report.

-- ARPANSA recommends the annual dose received by radiation workers should not exceed 20 mSv, averaged over five years, with no more than 50 mSv in any one year.
-The following protocols apply.
+- ARPANSA mandates that the annual dose received by radiation workers should not exceed 20 mSv, averaged over five consecutive years, with no more than 50 mSv in any one year.
+The following protocols in table 9 apply.